DIGITAL IMPACT SOLUTIONS TERMS & CONDITIONS FOR THE SUPPLY OF SERVICES

 g.
 Variation.
 Except as set out in these Conditions, no variation of the Contract, including the introduction of any additional terms and conditions, shall be effective unless it is agreed in writing and signed by the Supplier.

 h.
 Governing law.
-This Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non- contractual disputes or claims), shall be governed by, and construed in accordance with the law of England and Wales.
+This Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non- contractual disputes or claims), shall be governed by, and construed in accordance with the law of the United States of America.

 i.
 Jurisdiction.
-Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this Contract or its subject matter or formation (including non-contractual disputes or claims).
+Each party irrevocably agrees that the courts of the United States of America shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this Contract or its subject matter or formation (including non-contractual disputes or claims).

-© Redtail Media – Terms and Conditions 2019
+© Digital Impact Solutions – Terms and Conditions 2019